Camilla Ravera: Communist Party of Italy

-In November 1922, Ravera attended Comintern’s Fourth Congress in as a delegate for the Communist Party of Italy.
+In November 1922, Ravera attended Comintern’s Fourth Congress as a delegate for the Communist Party of Italy.
 Here she met important figures within the communist movement, including Clara Zetkin, Khristo Kabakchiev, Joseph Stalin, and Vladimir Lenin.
 After the March on Rome, the Communist Party was forced underground, with Ravera becoming a wanted figure under Mussolini's regime.
 She became the General Secretary of the party in 1927.
 She partook in Comintern's Sixth Congress in 1928 in Moscow, and was offered permanent residency in the city, which she declined.
 On 10 July 1930, at Lake Maggiore, Ravera was arrested.

 Italian Communist Party

 After World War II, Ravera became a part of the Italian Communist Party, the successor to the Communist Party of Italy.
 She served as a member of the Italian Parliament as a member of the party, where she signed onto bills, including those which focused on the protection of mothers and equal wages for women.
 Ravera retired from this role in 1958.